-We now have the following alternative: Either the concept "indistinguishable" is used in its contentual meaning, then we have before us a proposition which can be understood [einschen] purely logically, and there is no reason to list such a proposition as an axiom, since in geometry we regard the laws of logic $|^{200r}$ as an obvious basis anyway.
+We now have the following alternative: Either the concept "indistinguishable" is used in its contentual meaning, then we have before us a proposition which can be understood [einsehen] purely logically, and there is no reason to list such a proposition as an axiom, since in geometry we regard the laws of logic $|^{200r}$ as an obvious basis anyway.
 Or else the concept "indistinguishable" and also the other elementary concepts will not be applied contentually at all; rather, only concept names are introduced initially, and the axioms give certain instructions about their meaning.
-Then we are on the standpoint of formal axiomatics, and the xoival $\xi$ vvoia are nothing other than what are called implicit definitions following HILBERT.
+Then we are taking the standpoint of formal axiomatics, and the $\kappaoi\nu\alpha i$ $\dot{\epsilon}\nu\nuoi\alpha i$ are nothing else than what are called implicit definitions following HILBERT.

-Those places where STROHAL stresses that the xorval žvvoral do not provide a "proper definitions" or an "explicit definitions" of elementary relations (pp. 68 and 72) indicate that this is indeed STROHAL's view-who, sure enough, carefully avoids using the term "implicit definition" anywhere.
+Those places where STROHAL stresses that the κοιναὶ έννοιαι do not provide "proper definitions" or "explicit definitions" of elementary relations (pp. 68 and 72) indicate that this is indeed STROHAL's view-who very carefully avoids using the term "implicit definition" anywhere.

-¿From this standpoint it is not suitable, however, to ascribe to the axioms in question the character of being evident.
-They then simply consitute formal conditions for certain initially undetermined relations, and then there is also no principal requirement of separating these axioms from the "postulates."
+From this standpoint it is not appropriate, however, to ascribe to the axioms in question the character of being evident.
+They simply constitute formal conditions for certain initially indeterminate relations, and then there is also no principled necessity of separating these axioms from the "postulates."

-So either setting up the axioms, which according to STROHAL have the role of xowal žvvoia, is altogether superfluous, or the separation of these axioms as analytically evident propositions from the other principles is not justified.
+So either the setting up of the axioms, which according to STROHAL have the role of $\kappa o \iota \nu \alpha \iota \ell \nu o \iota \alpha \iota$ , is altogether superfluous, or the separation of these axioms as analytically evident propositions from the other principles is not justified.

-Furthermore, however, we find the same ills that discredited EUCLID's xotval έννοται again in the application of these axioms in STROHAL: the formulation of these propositions, which can easily be confused with geometrically contentful propositions, leads to logical mistakes, and these are in fact committed.
+Furthermore, however, we find the same ills [Übelstände] that discredited

+EUCLID's $\kappa o \iota \nu \alpha \iota \ell \nu \nu o \iota \alpha \iota$ again in the application of these axioms in STRO-HAL: the formulation of these propositions, which can easily be confused with geometrically contentful propositions, leads to logical mistakes, and these are in fact committed.

 Two cases are especially characteristic.
 1. As an example of a proper axiom the proposition is given that in a "cut," i.e., when two adjoining parts of a solid (spatial entity) touch, one always has to distinguish two sides of the cut (p.
 64).
 This proposition is tautological, however, since as the two adjoining parts are called "sides" of the cut (p.
 23), it says nothing but that if two parts of a solid touch each other (adjoin), two adjoining parts have to be distinguished.
 This proposition, moreover, is completely irrelevant for geometry.
-However, it seems to state something geometrically important, since given the wording one thinks of another proposition which expresses a topological property of space.
+But, it seems to state something geometrically important, since given the wording one thinks of another proposition which expresses a topological property of space.

 The following mistake shows that STROHAL himself is not immune to confusions of a similar kind.
-He raises the following question (on the occasion of a discussion of the concept of congruence): "Is it possible to find two solids connected by a continuous series of such solids which have one and the same surface in common, i.e., which all touch in one surface?"
+He raises the following question (when discussing the concept of congruence): "Is it possible to find two solids connected by a continuous series of such solids which have one and the same surface in common, i. e., which all touch in one surface?"
 "We have to answer this question in the negative," he continues, "because it follows from the explanation of a surface that only two solids are able to touch each other in one and the same surface" (pp. 42-43).